OswellSkg/Unit2_Project/README.md

 ### 1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
 <br>

+We used Matplotlib library to plot the Humidity and Temperature of both Local and Remote locations over a period of 48 hours, and visually represent the datas colelcted.
+Over the process, we also read from the 'hum' and 'temp' lists in the data dictionary that we stored the Humidity and Temperature data of Local location, and also used requests library in order to obtain Humidity and Temperature datas of Remote location.

 ```.py
 #Smoothed Plot of the Humidity levels for Local location